ksruthi1992/ava/docs/ava_report1.md

 Main Success Scenario:

-	1.Admin adds the recipe of the day
+	1. Admin adds the recipe of the day

-	2.Users having account in Ava will be able to view the recipe of the day
+	2. Users having account in Ava will be able to view the recipe of the day
 ---